ArnaudBuchholz/reserve/doc/testing ui5/Serving and probing tests.md

       })
   })
 ```
+*Serving the UI5 application with REserve*

 ## Spawning a browser

 The runner needs a fine control over the **browser instanciation** process.
-Furthermore, since it needs to execute more than one test in parallel, each instance needs to be **distinguished with a unique ID**.
+Furthermore, since it needs to execute more than one test in parallel, each instance needs to be **distinguished**.

 The `start` function receives the **URL to open** as its unique argument.
 It returns a **promise** that is **resolved** when the spawned processed **is terminated** (using `stop`).
-The promise is augmented with the `id` property containing the value of the allocated id.
+A **unique ID** is allocated and transmitted to the browsers by adding a URL parameter.
+The returned promise is **augmented** with the `id` property containing the value of the allocated id.

 > This is the **weakest** part of the POC. different **problems may happen** when opening the browser.
 Also, when the tests are running, the browser may stop **unexpectedly**.
 This is **not handled** here.
-The idea would be to offer such **monitoring features** in a separate command line and notify back the runner using a **dedicated endpoint**.
+The idea would be to offer such **monitoring features** in a separate command line and notify the runner in case of problems using a **dedicated endpoint**.

 > When started through a command line, Chrome spawns another process and closes the initial one.
 As a result, the spawned process **leaks**.
-One way to tackle this behavior is to use automation helpers such as [selenium](https://chromedriver.chromium.org/getting-started) or [puppeteer](https://developers.google.com/web/tools/puppeteer).
-This wil be done **later** by offering command lines that manipulate Chrome the proper way.
+One way to tackle this behavior is to leverage automation helpers such as [selenium](https://chromedriver.chromium.org/getting-started) or [puppeteer](https://developers.google.com/web/tools/puppeteer).
+This wil be done **later** by offering command lines that manipulate browsers the proper way.

 ```javascript
 const { spawn } = require('child_process')